 One purpose of communicating with the client is to exchange information.
 Appellate counsel has information to give the client, and the client may have information to provide to appellate counsel.
 The client may also have questions to be answered.
 To carry out this exchange of information, appellate counsel should communicate in terms the client can readily understand.

 Clients will vary in their abilities to give and receive information.
 Counsel must adjust his or her use of language accordingly.
 The language used to communicate with a developmentally disabled client, for example, will differ from that used to communicate with a non-disabled client.
 With every client, counsel should use language that is different from the technical jargon commonly used to communicate with judges and lawyers.
 Even the most intelligent and educated layperson often finds legalese nearly impossible to understand.
 With every client, it is essential to use clear, non-technical language.
 Where a technical term or concept must be used, counsel should define it in clear, non-technical language.

-When representing a client who is deaf, hard of hearing, or speech-impaired, counsel will need to use the California Relay Service (link will open in new window) to place calls to the client.
+When representing a client who is deaf, hard of hearing, or speech-impaired, counsel will need to use the California Relay Service (external link) to place calls to the client.
 This free service provides specially-trained operators to relay telephone conversations back and forth between hearing or speech-disabled persons and those they wish to communicate with by telephone.
 Counsel does not need special phone equipment to place a relay call; it's like using an interpreter.

 Clients who do not speak or read the English language will require interpreters for written communication or attorney-client phone calls.
 In the Third and Fifth District, pre-authorization for the use of an interpreter is required before incurring the expense.
 Appointed counsel should become familiar with the differences between these two courts and their required preauthorization policy.